greatest-ape/aquatic/README.md

 path = '' # Path to text file with newline-delimited hex-encoded info hashes
 ```

 The file is read on start and when the program receives `SIGUSR1`.
+If initial
+parsing fails, the program exits.
+Later failures result in in emitting of
+an error-level log message, while successful updates of the access list result
+in emitting of an info-level log message.

 #### More information